tpaschalis/tpaschalis.github.io/_posts/2021-01-22-four-years-later.markdown

 <img src="/images/y4-posts-per-year.png" style='height: 90%; width: 90%; object-fit: contain'/>
 </center>

 Github Pages still work fine -- so fine that I've opted to use them at `$DAYJOB` as well!
-To be honest, I don't feel the urge to change something now on that front.
+To be honest, I don't feel the urge to change something now on that front right now.

 Unfortunately I did not publish a game or something resembling a book.
-I took a stab and started developing a couple of videogames, but finally went off yak-shaving things that seemed more interesting at that specific moment.
+I took a stab and started developing a couple of videogames, but finally went off yak-shaving things that seemed more interesting at that moment.

 Something interesting is that writing is slowly turning from something I dreaded, to a creative, fun outlet.
 If I've had a rough day, or have 30 minutes to kill, I might either try to sneak in some gaming, *or* sit down and review a draft from the previous week/write down some thoughts on a recent disastrous deploy at work.
 I wouldn't believe that writing could be *so enjoyable*, but here we are!